Demo

 Accommodations:

 Individuals with disabilities will be provided with reasonable accommodations to participate in the job application or interview process, perform essential job functions, and receive other benefits and privileges of employment.
-Please get in touch with Kate.Moore@seattle.gov for questions or to request accommodations.
+Please contact Kate.Moore@seattle.gov with questions or to request accommodations.

 Salary : $49 - $57